edwinbischoff/edwinbischoff.github.io/docs/research.markdown

 Research
 -->

 I am currently hoping to involve myself in a wide range of interdisciplinary fields.
-Here is the relevant accomplishments I hope to soon apply to independent research.
+Here, I lay out the relevant accomplishments I have made towards becoming a researcher.
+I am currently involved in independent undergraduate research relating to the stigmitzation of psychedelic drugs; as such, I hope to soon share my research on this page, including my eventual publication.

 <html>
 <head>